I can’t believe I’m doing this.

 Scandinavian Home Office Mood Board

 The mood board isn’t set in stone.
 I put it together a few months ago when deciding on wallpaper (oh yes, it’s going down) but since then we’ve made a few changes.
 We found some office furniture on Office Monster that we loved, and some new artwork that we had to include, but I think it still represents the overall vibe that we’re going for.
 We decided to go for a Scandinavian/Minimalist feel with natural wood, black, white and small hints of green in our prints.
+I want to tie in the hints of green with some office plants, but because I suck at keeping plants alive I’m going down the articifical route.
+I have found phs Greenleaf, who have some nice artificial plants some of which come in a nice glass bowl to complete the look.
 I’m sure I’ll find a way to mix in a little marble too.
 After attempting to add colour to our living room, it made me realize that my love for a colourful wardrobe doesn’t translate to home decor.
 I love a space that’s minimal and calming to counteract the chaos in our everyday life.

 P.s.
 Our design is very renter-friendly. 🙂

 I’m so excited to share this decor journey with you!
 Albeit small, I can’t wait to see it come together.
 I’d love to hear what you think of Scandinavian Home Office design plans!
 If you’re taking part in the challenge, what space are you making over?